-Historically, many item adaptation studies have focused on the effects of item changes for an entire student group, such as English Language Learners or students with disabilities.
+Historically, many item adaptation studies have focused on the effects of item changes for an entire student group, such as ELL or SwD.
 One reason for focusing on a group is that it is easier to make connections between the kinds of item changes, such as simplified language, and the perceived needs of the students.
 Yet the ELL group, as almost all others, is heterogeneous for a number of reasons.
-Kopriva, Emick, Hipolito-Delgado, & Cameron (2007) and Solano-Flores's work (for instance, Solano-Flores & Li, 2009) are two of few studies that look at differential access within groups, in this case ELLs.
-As Kopriva et al. (2007) emphasizes, no item adaptation or accommodation is necessarily relevant or good for all students in a given group.
+Kopriva et al. (2007) and Solano-Flores's work (e.g., Solano-Flores & Li, 2009) are two of few studies that look at differential access within groups, in this case ELLs.
+As Kopriva et al. (2007) emphasized, no item adaptation or accommodation is necessarily relevant or good for all students in a given group.
 What is important is to know which adaptation or accommodation is useful for which students.
 This requires knowing more about the students' characteristics and more about the characteristics of the accommodations.
 It is useful, therefore, to look at the performance of different groups, as well as subgroups that were most likely to benefit from particular item changes.
-This allows for some greater understanding of how item accessibility efforts differentially affect students with some common struggles (i.e., reading items with complex English text), even if those barriers are due to different etiologies (such as having a learning disability, being deaf or hard of hearing, or being a (hearing) English Language Learner.
+This allows for some greater understanding of how item accessibility efforts differentially affect students with some common struggles (i.e., reading items with complex English text), even if those barriers are due to different etiologies (such as having a learning disability, being DHH, or being a [hearing] ELL).
 For English learners, the level of English proficiency is an important intervening variable as is literacy in the home language for students with less English proficiency.
-For others, such as students who are deaf or hard of hearing, cochlear implants or time spent signing may be important intervening variables.
+For others, such as students who are DHH, cochlear implants or time spent signing may be important intervening variables.

 In sum, mixed results in the research literature on accessible assessments may well reflect the variety of theoretical perspectives on how to increase access for students with diverse characteristics, the types and combination of features emphasized in the item adaptation or item development to begin with, accompanying accommodations and how they are delivered, the tools used to measure accessibility, and the characteristics of the student samples.
 Yet despite the different approaches to item accessibility, whether from Universal Design or a variety of item linguistic or item modification approaches, both sets of researchers seem to agree on several themes regarding item access.
-Both approaches highlight the importance of the language properties of the item such as the sentence structure, vocabulary and whether the item includes only relevant item content.
+Both approaches highlight the importance of the language properties of the item such as the sentence structure, vocabulary, and whether the item includes only relevant item content.
 This review of access frameworks, measurement, and student characteristics serves to contextualize the research study discussed here.